KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 The NHS England pack will be created by the IOPS Team.
 The pack will include design options; recommended options will be determined after external consultation.
 The IOPS will create an itinerary to explain key decisions required from stakeholders.

 ### External consultation (2.0)
 The NHS England pack will be released for consultation with external stakeholders for a period of no more than 5 days with an ability to provide comments via Simplifier.
 The pack's release will be advertised on relevant channels e.g. email, , Simplifier news as appropriate.
 Stakeholders will need to commit resources to attend any team calls.
-After the review period, the UK Core Development team will review the comments and agree on resolutions which will be presented on a call to stakeholders.
+After the review period, the IOPS Team will review the comments and agree on resolutions which will be presented on a call to stakeholders.
 The scope of discussion on the consultation call is limited to the issues raised as review comments in the consultation phase.
 If there is no consensus on the consultation call, this will be escalated to the FHIR product owner and other suitable NHS England personnel make the decision.

 ### Update specifications (3.0)
 The IOPS Team will update the NHS England FHIR assets and associated guidance based on agreement on the call.